Camila Cabello Insists Taylor Swift Friendship Is Based On Boys, Not Music

 “Taylor and Camila have been meeting regularly and are discussing the possibility of working together,” the source said.
 “Taylor sees Camila as the breakout star of Fifth Harmony and thinks she should go at it alone.
 She’s insisted that she would gladly write music with her because she loves her voice.”

-While Swift would love to with Cabello, she didn’t want to upset Fifth Harmony.
+While Swift would love to work with Cabello, she didn’t want to upset Fifth Harmony.
 And it’s been previously reported via Hollywood Life that Swift has been telling Cabello over the past year that she should go solo.

 Here is to the late night conversations with milk and cookies, the living room dance parties, and the tightest hugs when we haven't seen each other for too long- and most of all to the memories we have yet to make.
 Here's to an amazing friend and a magical woman, @taylorswift happy birthday linda!!!!!!